 Hemorrhoids are very common.
 They’re also often very painful, and at-home treatments and dietary changes don’t always work.
-Experienced doctors Bharat Sanghavi, MD, Moushumi Sanghavi, MD, and Samantha Nazareth, MD, at Gastroenterology on Gramercy Park in New York City, treat persistent hemorrhoids using nonsurgical techniques such as banding, infrared coagulation, and HET™ ligation.
+Experienced doctors Bharat Sanghavi, MD and Moushumi Sanghavi, MD, at Gastroenterology on Gramercy Park in New York City, treat persistent hemorrhoids using nonsurgical techniques such as banding, infrared coagulation, and HET™ ligation.
 To schedule a treatment for hemorrhoids, call or click today.

 Hemorrhoids are swollen veins in the lowest part of your rectum and anus.
 They’re very common, and they usually develop when you strain during bowel movements or have increased pressure on veins in that area.
 The most common reasons for increased pressure include a low-fiber diet — thus leading to strained bowel movements — standing or sitting a lot, lifting heavy items, and pregnancy.